God Vs Deity Vs Entity: What’s The Difference?

 When discussing religion, it is important to be clear about the different terms used to refer to God.
 These terms can have a big impact on how people view and worship God.

-There are three main terms used to refer to God in Christianity: deity, entity, and god.
+Three main terms are used to refer to God in Christianity: deity, entity, and god.
 Each term has its own unique meaning and implications.

 Deity refers to the divine nature of God.
 This means that God is infinite and eternal, with all power and authority.
 Deity is the highest form of respect an individual can give to another person or thing.